-A 7-Step Process to Realize the Promise of SEO
+A 7-Step SEO Process For Long-Term Search Success

 The Promise

-If you increase the speed and functionality of your website and webpages, then you’ll also likely increase the number of conversions.
+After conducting a technical audit, you’ll have a list of technical blockers that may be hindering your site’s performance.

+Optimize these, and you’ll make your website faster, crawlable, and in a better place to be indexed by search engines.

-Based on the findings of a technical SEO audit, we recently made fixes to a site in the brewing industry.
+In fact, we recently made fixes to a site in the brewing industry.

-After fixing all the errors, this company saw a 1,100 percent increase in traffic.
+After fixing all the errors, this company saw a 1,100% increase in traffic.

 That’s the promise of technical SEO!